-The Planner's Report from the Council (dated 12th May 2016) can be summarised in bullet point format as follows-
+The Planner's Report from Cork County Council (dated 12th May 2016), can be summarised in bullet point format as follows-

-- It is noted that the question put to Cork County Council entails three separate elements. - The applicants for a determination consider that underground grid connections would constitute development and would not be exempted development.
-This is based on conditions attached to existing grants of planning permission, requirement for environmental impact assessment or appropriate assessment, requirements under Strategic Infrastructure Development, and case law. - In relation to the 20kV underground grid connection between Glentanemacelligot and Knockacummer wind farms, it is noted that this grid connection is already in place, and was undertaken by way of compliance submission in relation to permission ref.
+- It is noted that the question put to Cork County Council entails three separate elements. - The applicant for a determination considers that underground grid connections would constitute development, and would not be exempted development.
+This is based on conditions attached to existing grants of planning permission, requirement for environmental impact assessment or appropriate assessment, requirements under Strategic Infrastructure Development, and recent case law. - In relation to the 20kV underground grid connection between Glentanemacelligot and Knockacummer wind farms, it is noted that this grid connection is already in place, and was undertaken by way of compliance submission in relation to permission ref.
 06/4077 on 14th July 2011. - In relation to the 110kV underground grid connection between Knockacummer and Glenlara, condition 19 of the wind farm permission ref.
 04/8354 (An Bord Pleanála ref.
 04.210685) required prior planning consent for the grid

 - connection.
 This grid connection is in place.
-The Council has had regard to precedent referral cases to An Bord Pleanála RL2789 in particular. - The Council has had regard to precedent referral cases to An Bord Pleanála RL2789, RL3408/09/10/11 and RL3234. - The planning authority has had regard to environmental impact assessment and appropriate assessment regulations. - Relevant conditions attached to the Glentanemacelligot permission indicate that a grid connection at this location, without prior planning consent, would contravene conditions of the wind farm permissions. - The planning authority considers that the 110kV underground grid connection from Glenlara to Ballynahulla sub-station would be development and would be exempted development - based on precedent determinations of the Board. - It is the contention of the Planning Partnership that this latter grid connection comes within the scope of section 182A of the Act.
-The Ó Grianna case is of relevance also. - The planning authority considers that this grid connection, when viewed separately, could be considered exempted development, but that in view of the number of grid connections being proposed in the area, would welcome the determination of the Board in this instance. - In the cases of the Glentanemacelligot to Knockacummer underground grid connection and the Knockacummer to Glenlara sub-station connection, these works were carried out prior to the Ó Grianna judgement.
+The Council has had regard to precedent referral cases to An Bord Pleanála ref.
+RL2789 in particular. - The Council has had regard to precedent referral cases to An Bord Pleanála - ref.
+RL2789, ref.
+RL3408/09/10/11 and ref.
+RL3234. - The planning authority has had regard to environmental impact assessment and appropriate assessment regulations. - Relevant conditions attached to the Glentanemacelligot wind farm permission indicate that a grid connection at this location, without prior planning consent, would contravene conditions of the wind farm permissions. - The planning authority considers that the 110kV underground grid connection between Glenlara sub-station and Ballynahulla sub-station would be development and would be exempted development - based on precedent determinations of the Board. - It is the contention of the Planning Partnership that this latter grid connection comes within the scope of section 182A of the Act.
+The Ó Grianna case is of relevance also. - The planning authority considers that this grid connection, when viewed separately, could be considered exempted development, but that in view of the number of grid connections being proposed in the area, would welcome the determination of the Board in this instance. - In the cases of the Glentanemacelligot wind farm to Knockacummer wind farm underground grid connection and the Knockacummer wind farm to Glenlara sub-station connection, these works were carried out prior to the Ó Grianna judgement.